What is ME?

 ME is a relapsing-remitting condition.
 Individual patients experience significant fluctuations in their well-being from day to day, week to week, and month to month.

 An estimated 15-30 million people around the world are suffering from ME including at least:

 The hallmark symptom of ME is post-exertional malaise, a reduction in functioning and a severe worsening of symptoms after even minimal physical or cognitive exertion.

 Other common symptoms include:

-There is no FDA-approved treatment for ME.
-Because many ME patients’ symptoms vary over time, specialists often suggest treatments that are highly personalized and change treatment protocols frequently.
+There are no approved treatments for ME.
+Because many ME patients’ symptoms vary over time, specialists often suggest treatments that are highly personalized.